Love a hearty, healthy, salad that's bursting with bright, fresh flavor?

 This Chopped Mediterranean Farro Salad is a meal on its own or a great side!

-I'm excited to share this Chopped Mediterranean Farro Salad with you and hope you're going to love it as much as we do.
+We're crazy about this Chopped Mediterranean Farro Salad and think you're going to love it too!
 It's loaded with fresh, healthy veggies and whole grains and can be enjoyed as a fabulous vegetarian meal or as a wonderful side for grilled, roasted or pan-seared entrees.